zenodeapp/substitution-matrices/README.md

 npx hardhat run scripts/deploy.js
 ```

-If all went well, you should see a message appear in your terminal, stating that the contract was deployed successfully.
+> You should see a message appear in your terminal, stating that the contract was deployed successfully.

 ### 4. Configuration

-Before populating our freshly deployed CRUD, we'll first have to make a couple changes to the [zenode.config.js](/zenode.config.js) file ([learn more](#b-zenodeconfigjs)).
+Before populating our freshly deployed CRUD, we'll first have to make a couple changes to [zenode.config.js](/zenode.config.js) ([learn more](#b-zenodeconfigjs)).

 #### 4.1 Link contract address (required)

-To know where we have to insert our alphabets and matrices, we'll have to add the address of our deployed contract to the `contracts` object.
+We add the address of our contract to the `contracts` object.
+That way it knows which deployed contract it should interact with.

 ```javascript
 	...